AutoShade

 AutoShade was an early 3D rendering package for use with AutoCAD.
 Autodesk developed Autoshade in 1987.
 It became obsolete after the release of Autodesk's 3D Studio.

 Description

-AutoShade was a DOS application.
-Autodesk developed it to produce realistic shaded renderings of 3D face objects made by their CAD program, AutoCAD.
+AutoShade was an MS-DOS application developed by Autodesk to produce realistic shaded renderings of 3D face objects made by AutoCAD.
 It simulated various types of lights—spot, point, and infinite directional.
 To create a rendering, a person: